0%

 End Phase

 The End Phase is where you'll clean up your board prior to passing turn priority to your opponent.
-During this phase, you'll have one last chance to activate end-of-turn abilities or effects before you manage your excess hand size and reset your main resources.
+During this phase, you'll have one last chance to activate end-of-turn effects before you manage your excess hand size and reset your main resources.

 KEY RULE